En Bloc Breast Implant Removal

 - Autoimmune symptoms

-Do I Need En Bloc Breast Implant Removal for Breast Implant Illness?
+Do I Need Capsulectomy and Breast Implant Removal for Breast Implant Illness?

-If you are experiencing any of these generalized systemic symptoms and believe they are due to your implants, en bloc breast implant removal may be right for you.
-While there are currently no tests that can determine whether these generalized illnesses result from breast implants, the majority of patients report improved symptoms after breast implant removal using the en bloc technique.
+If you are experiencing some of these generalized systemic symptoms and believe they are due to your implants, precision (en bloc) total capsulectomy and breast implant removal may be right for you.
+While there are currently no tests that can determine whether these generalized illnesses result from breast implants, the vast majority of patients report improved symptoms after breast implant removal with this technique.

-En bloc breast implant removal is not necessary for every patient who wishes to have their implants removed or replaced; it should only be performed on those who are experiencing the above unexplained systemic symptoms.
+En bloc breast implant removal is not necessary for every patient who wishes to have their implants removed or replaced but it should definitely be performed on patients have been diagnosed with Breast implant associated Anaplastic Large Cell Lymphoma (ALCL).

 What Is En Bloc Capsulectomy and Breast Implant Removal?

 After breast implant surgery, a scar tissue (capsule) forms around the breast implants as the body’s natural response to a foreign object.
-En bloc capsulectomy is a breast implant removal technique that removes the entire scar tissue capsule and breast implant all together.
+En bloc capsulectomy is a breast implant removal technique that removes the entire scar tissue capsule and breast implant all together in one piece.
 This ensures that all implant material and capsule are removed from the body.
+The name en bloc capsulectomy is probably not absolutely correct because in surgery the name en bloc technique is reserved for cancer removal with a rim of normal tissue around.
+In the case of breast implant removal because of BII no normal tissue is removed only the capsule containing the implant.
+That is why precision total capsulectomy is probably a better term.
+Additionally, I find that it is easier to remove the entire capsule when the implant is still inside it.

-How Is En Bloc Breast Implant Removal Done?
+How Is En Bloc Capsulectomy and Breast Implant Removal Done?

-Compared to a simple breast implant removal procedure without removing the capsule, the en bloc breast implant removal technique is more complicated, takes longer, and requires a longer incision.
+Compared to a simple breast implant removal procedure without removing the capsule, the (en bloc) precision breast implant removal technique is more complicated, takes longer, and requires a longer incision.
 Dr. D’Amore will make an incision on the inframammary fold of the breast.
 He will remove the capsule that has formed around the implants together with the implants in one piece.

 If the implants were placed under the pectoralis major muscle, the muscle will be repaired by suturing it back to the inframammary area.
-The muscle repair helps improve the functional and aesthetic results.
+The muscle repair helps improve the aesthetic results and decrease the incidence of animation deformity that can happens when you activate the pectoralis muscle.

 The capsular tissue will then be sent for pathological analysis and microbiology to see if any microorganisms are present.
 To rule out the presence of BIA-ALCL, we also perform a CD30 screening test on the capsule of patients with textured implants.

-Should I Combine Other Breast Enhancement Procedures With My Implant Removal?
+Can Other Breast Enhancement Procedures Be Performed With My Implant Removal?

-During your consultation, Dr. D’Amore will go over the procedure and what you can expect from your results.
-He will also inform you of procedures that can be done at the same time as your en bloc breast implant removal or at a later date, such as a breast lift or fat grafting to the breasts.
+During your first consultation, I will go over the procedure and what you can expect from your results.
+I will also inform you of procedures that can be done at the same time as your (en bloc) precision capsulectomy and breast implant removal or at a later date, such as a breast lift or fat grafting to the breasts.

 What Is Recovery Like After Breast Implant Removal?